akka/alpakka/docs/src/main/paradox/jms.md

 # JMS Connector

-The JMS connector provides Akka Stream sources and sinks to connect to JMS servers.
+The JMS connector provides Akka Stream sources and sinks to connect to JMS providers.

 ## Artifacts